Full Semester Programs

 Want to study abroad in South Africa?
-You have 4 programs to choose from!
+You have 5 providers to choose from!
 AIFS offers students the chance to study abroad in Stellenbosch, 40 minutes from Cape Town; students will study at Stellenbosch University, and will also have the option to do volunteer work while abroad.
 CIEE students will be based in Cape Town, home of Table Mountain and one of Africa’s most popular tourist destinations.
 Students can either study at University of Cape Town or CIEE’s study center, and previous excursions have included visits to Robben Island, Cape Flats, watching a rugby or cricket game, and visiting rural cooperatives outside the city.
-SIT’s South Africa program focuses on Community Health and Social Policy and is based in Durban.
+CIS Abroad allows students to choose from Stellenbosch University or the University of Cape Town - the choice is yours!
+SIT’s South Africa programs focus on Community Health and Social Policy and is based in Durban.
 Students have the opportunity to learn the language (isiZulu), stand at Africa’s most southwesterly tip (Cape Point), and see wildlife in Kruger National Park.

 Students on API’s program in Bhutan will study at the Royal Thimpu College, the country’s first private college, in the city of Thimpu, Bhutan’s capital city.
 This is a wonderful opportunity for students to really experience the Bhutanese culture as it is relatively free of western influences.
 Previous excursions have included trips to Thailand, as well as other field trips to monasteries, various districts around the country, museums, markets and bazaars, and the Takin Zoo.
 In addition to classes, students can elect to do an internship as well.

-You’ve got 4 options if you want to visit China.
-Interested in learning the language?
-Then EF Language Programs in Shanghai is the program for you.
-CAPA’s program in Shanghai lets you take classes AND do an internship abroad.
-Want to just take classes in Shanghai?
-You can choose from API’s partnership with East China Normal University and TEAN’s program with Fudan University.
+You’ve have many options if you want to visit China.
+You can choose from API’s partnership with East China Normal University, CIEE's open campus program in Shanghai, and TEAN’s program with Fudan University.
 Excursions will depend on the program you choose, but some options are trips to Beijing, Suzhou, Hangzhou, Wuzhen, the Great Wall, Chengdu, Nanjing, local museums, food tours, and acrobatics shows.
-Fun fact – did you know Shanghai means “Upon-the-Sea”
+Fun fact – did you know Shanghai means “Upon-the-Sea.”

 Want to learn Japanese?
 Consider participating in EF Language Program’s Japanese immersion language program.
 Our exchange partner Kansai Gaidai University in Osaka is an excellent choice for students interested in focusing on Asian Studies.
-If you want to be in Tokyo, IES Abroad offers a language and culture program through Kanda University of International Studies, and CIEE allows students to take arts and sciences classes at Sophia University.
+If you want to be in Tokyo or Kyoto, IES Abroad offers a language and culture program through Kanda University of International Studies, and CIEE allows students to take arts and sciences classes at Sophia University plus students have three universities to choose from through CIS Abroad.
 Did you know Japan has 142,000 square miles of total land space?
 With 13.6 million people it’s also one of the most densely populated place on earth.

-This is the perfect program for business students as you’ll be studying at Singapore Management University, which is AACSB-accredited and one of Asia’s top business schools.
+Students have the option to take liberal arts courses at CIEE's open campus and business students can study at TEAN's partner school Singapore Management University, which is AACSB-accredited and one of Asia’s top business schools.
 Did you know the university’s accounting, finance, business, and management programs are ranked 50th across the globe?
 Possible excursions include a tour of Chinatown, a trip to Pulau Island, a cable car journey to Sentosa, tours of the historic Singapore River, botanical gardens, Sultan Mosque, and the Disappearing Trades Tour.

-Students have three options for studying in South Korea.
+Students have multiple options for studying in South Korea.
 If your primary interest in learning the language, consider EF Language Programs’ intensive Korean language program.
-You also have the option to study at local universities – Korea University with TEAN and Yonsei University with CIEE.
-Both options allow you to take classes with local students, and include field trips such as visiting temples and museums, local villages, national parks, historic sites, the demilitarized zone, attending a K-Pop concert, and the opportunity to enjoy a taste of family life with a short homestay over one or two nights.
+You also have the option to study at local universities – Korea University with TEAN, Yonsei University with CIEE, and Sogang University with CIS Abroad.
+The options allow you to take classes with local students, and include field trips such as visiting temples and museums, local villages, national parks, historic sites, the demilitarized zone, attending a K-Pop concert, and the opportunity to enjoy a taste of family life with a short homestay over one or two nights.
 Did you know Seoul has 9 UNESCO World Heritage sites?

 Want to spend time overseas with beautiful landscapes and beaches, and study at internationally ranked universities?
-Then Australia and New Zealand are perfect for you.
+Then Australia, Fiji, New Zealand, and Samoa are perfect for you.
 Previous students loved studying abroad at Australian universities while living next to the beach, and students who return from New Zealand always wish they stayed longer!
 You’d be hard-pressed to find a bad picture of either of these beautiful and friendly countries.

 Interested in studying abroad in Australia?
 Your first step is to figure out which location you want to be based in.
 We offer programs in Melbourne, Sydney, Brisbane, the Gold Coast, Newcastle, Wollongong, Townsville (all on the eastern coast) and Perth on the west coast, all of which are wonderful cities both big and small.
 TEAN Students have the opportunity to spend their orientation at the Great Barrier Reef in Cairns, and TEAN also offers students the opportunity for travel to other parts of the country or even internationally (such as Thailand or New Zealand) depending on the program you choose.
 Interested in a homestay option?
 CAPA’s Sydney-based program is the only Australia option so far to offer one!